This is the silicone spray product recommended by Gates.

-Another issue that might be considered a negative by some, depending on stoker size, is that, given the limited lengths of timing belts available, the boom tube length on a tandem using a belt in place of a timing chain is fixed, thus fixing the stoker cockpit length.
+Another issue that might be considered a negative by some, depending on stoker size, is that, given the limited lengths of timing belts available, the selection of bottom tube lengths is also limited (724 mm or 741 mm only, on Co-Motion belted tandems, for example).

 Since the belt always remains a continuous, unbroken loop, special frame accommodation is required in order to install/remove the drive belt (not true for a timing belt).
 Manufacturers address this in slightly different ways, but mostly by means of a joint in a stay that is held by a bolt, screw, or coupler that can be removed to allow separation of the stay and passage of the belt.
 Some consider this a con; we do not.
 In our view this is an acceptable concession to the continuous loop feature of the belt and does not significantly lessen the strength or function of the frame.